AshwinSH2000/BrickOut/README.md

 Hi,

-This is a project that my friend Shamanth and I had made for our class 12 computer science project between 2016-2018.
-We have fondly called it 'BrickOut.'
+This is a project that my friend Shamanth and I had made for our class 12 computer science project between 2016-2018. <br /> We have fondly called it 'BrickOut.'
 It is a simple game that resembles the Atari Breakout developed by Atari Inc. in the year 1976.
 We had utilised the graphics library of C++ extensively to implement the game.